 The following example uses the

-charges table to report on failed charges, returning the card brand and type, as well as the failure code and message.
+charges table to report on failed charges, returning the card brand as well as failure code and message.

 Data about Customer objects is contained in the

 customers table (this is not part of the Payment Tables group).
-This can be used if you’re creating charges using customers (e.g., with saved payment information).
-It is also useful if you’re making use of subscriptions.
+Use this table if you’re creating charges using customers (e.g., with saved payment information).
+It’s also useful if you’re making use of subscriptions.

-The following example retrieves a list of failed charges.
-The ID and email address for each customer is retrieved.
+The following example retrieves a list of failed charges, with the ID and email address for each customer.

-select date_format(date_trunc('day', charges.created), '%Y-%m-%d') as day, customers.id, customers.email, charges.id from charges inner join customers on customers.id=charges.customer_id where charges.status = 'failed' order by day desc limit 5
+select date_format(date_trunc('day', charges.created), '%m-%d-%Y') as day, customers.id, customers.email, charges.id from charges inner join customers on customers.id=charges.customer_id where charges.status = 'failed' order by day desc limit 5

 Charges and refunds are separate objects within the API.
 When a charge is refunded, a Refund object is created.
 This data is available within the